Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/back-end/nuget-package/_index.md

 ## Procedure for changes involving NuGet Packages

 1. Implement all changes necessary in the NuGet package project.
-Remember to update the package version.
+Remember to update the package version, assembly version and file version so they match.
 2. Submit a pull request on these changes only.
 No implementation on other projects should be included.
 3. Once pull request is approved and changes are merged into master; create and publish new NuGet package based on master branch.
 4. Continue with implementation, referencing the updated package wherever it is needed.